mlraglin/DCiFR/README.md

 If you do not already have Python installed, navigate to [this link](https://docs.anaconda.com/anaconda/install/index.html) to install it.

-To downlaod DCiFR from the PyPi library, enter the following in the command line.
+To download DCiFR from the PyPi library, enter the following in the command line.
 ```
 pip install dcifr
 ```